Dontharu/Link-Admin/README.md

 * A Tool That You Could Find Admin Panel Of Any Website.
 * Most Importantly There Are Over 30,000 Paths To Find The Admin Panel.
 * Remember This Tool Cannot Find High Label Security Website Admin Panels(sometimes finds)
+* It Would Selfly Update It Self When Running

 ![python](https://img.shields.io/badge/Python-v3.10-3776AB?style=for_the_badge&logo=Python)